SurveyCompo/surveycompo-doc/docs/tutorial-part1.md

 ---
 weight: 200
+title: Tutorial 1 - Build your survey
 ---

-# Getting Started
+# Tutorial - Build your survey

-Welcome to the Getting Started Tutorial !
+Welcome to this Getting Started Tutorial !

 In this tutorial, we'll build a Product Satisfaction Survey using SurveyCompo.
 This survey is perfect for creating a feedback loop with your customers to understand their needs and preferences.
 We'll cover the basics of creating a survey, adding logic, and using advanced features to tailor the survey experience.